A STRONG FOUNDATION

 DMST PROGRAM DEVELOPMENT

-A multidisciplinary task group comprised of respected leaders in social services, law enforcement and providers of children’s services has been assembled to identify the top challenges, barriers and solutions related to DMST in our region.
-They are charged with creating recommendations for (a) an emergent care home for rescued children and (b) prevention strategies to reduce DMST vulnerability among middle, high school and college students across our region.
-Up to 10% of funds raised will be invested in prevention efforts.
+A multidisciplinary team comprised of respected leaders in social services, law enforcement and providers of children’s services has been assembled to identify the top challenges, barriers and solutions related to DMST in our region.
+They are charged with creating recommendations for (a) the best residential treatment solutions for rescued children and young mothers with children and (b) prevention and demand reduction strategies to reduce DMST vulnerability among middle, high school and college students across our region.
+Up to 10% of funds raised will be invested in prevention and demand reduction efforts.

+The Grants Committee will invest in solutions recommended by experts from the multidisciplinary team.
 Creating the best emergent care solutions for rescued children will require strong leadership from a multi-disciplinary team of respected service providers, law enforcement and social services agencies from across our region.
-The Finance Committee will look to this leadership team for recommendations on use of Project Freedom funds.

-The Project Freedom Finance Committee, comprised of corporate leaders from multiple counties, is responsible for disbursement of the funds to established, well-vetted participating organizations.
+The Project Freedom Grants Committee, comprised of corporate leaders from multiple counties, is responsible for disbursement of the funds to established, well-vetted participating organizations.

 For more information, email email@example.com.